 If you're unable to do any of the above, or have specific access requirements, we're happy to discuss alternatives.

 We tend to get a lot of applications when advertising a job, so can't provide detailed feedback to everyone.
 However, we understand the time and emotional investment it takes to prepare your CV and Cover Letter.
 So if you're not invited to the next stage, we will provide you with a brief reason why.

-If, after an initial phonecall or the short task, you aren’t
+If, after an initial phonecall, you aren’t

 invited for an interview, you’ll get timely, personalised feedback.